Anthrocon Art Show Frequently Asked Questions

 We don’t have a jury for the Art Show; all artists are welcome to participate.

 No, only single copies of prints are allowed in the Art Show, and must be clearly marked as such on the bid sheet.
-If you wish to sell multiple copies of prints, you may get a table in Artist Alley, or contact a distributor, who would sell your work year—round instead of only at the con.
+If you wish to sell multiple copies of prints, we suggest you contact a distributor, who would sell your work year–round instead of only at the con.

 Are mats or frames required?
 Can I use glass frames?

-We’ll certainly try to accommodate such requests; please tell us what you want in the “Comments” area of the reservation form.
+We’ll certainly try to accommodate such requests; please tell us what you want in the “Special Requests” area of the reservation form.
 However, we can’t guarantee we’ll succeed.
 As the Art Show fills up, it’s possible the only available space would make it impossible.

 You don’t offer fractional spaces, but my works are small.
 I can’t fill a whole space.